Explore this course:

 This 12-month course is designed to train you in the advanced statistical skills and latest research methods that are needed to handle and interpret large datasets documenting human behaviour, preparing you for clinical training, a PhD or an exciting psychological career.

-Our advanced statistical training program will equip you with the latest modelling techniques, ranging from generalised and multilevel models to the intricacies of structural equation modelling.
-Our curriculum will teach you essential skills and provide hands-on opportunities to apply these techniques using the R statistical environment.
+Through our advanced statistical training program, you’ll learn modelling techniques ranging from generalised and multilevel models to the intricacies of structural equation modelling.
+We'll teach you essential skills and provide hands-on opportunities to apply these techniques using the R statistical environment.

-Whether your interests lie in cognitive and developmental psychology, or you're drawn to social and clinical psychology, our program is tailored to enable the application of advanced statistical methods in these domains.
+Whether your interests lie in cognitive and developmental psychology, or you're drawn to social and clinical psychology, our course is tailored so you can apply advanced statistical methods across the breadth of the discipline.

-Alongside your statistical training you will learn a broad range of research techniques such as neuroimaging (EEG, fMRI), behavioural genetics, clinical trial design, qualitative interview, diary study methodologies and specialist methods for working with infants, children and clinical populations.
+Alongside your statistical training you'll learn a broad range of research techniques such as neuroimaging (EEG, fMRI), behavioural genetics, clinical trial design, qualitative interview, diary study methodologies and specialist methods for working with infants, children and clinical populations.

-You will also begin training in a range of skills that are important for psychologists in academia and professional roles: you will understand ethical issues in research, learn how to write a grant proposal, and develop your presentation skills ready to take part in our annual student-led summer conference.
+We’ll also train you in a range of skills that are important for psychologists in academia and professional roles.
+You'll understand ethical issues in research, learn how to write a grant proposal, and develop your presentation skills ready to take part in our summer postgraduate students' conference.

-The Research Project with Advanced Statistics and Systematic Literature Review course components, which include coverage of meta-analysis, give you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
+The research project and literature review elements of the course, which include coverage of meta-analysis, give you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
 You can choose a supervisor from an area of psychology that matches your research interests and future career aspirations within cognitive, developmental, social or clinical psychology.

 MSc research projects and literature reviews often form the basis of publications in peer-reviewed journals.